hundeo:

 FCI Group: Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs

 English Bulldogs are lovable and cozy heavyweights.
-At the first moment they give a somewhat grim and serious impression.
-But in fact they are warm-hearted and very affectionate companions, cuddly and loyal.
-With an English Bulldog you get a true friend for life at your side.
+At first glance, they appear somewhat grim and serious.
+But in reality they are warm-hearted and very affectionate companions, cuddly and loyal.
+With an English Bulldog, you get a real friend for life at your side.

 English Bulldog